jamalhansen/personal-goals/README.md

 ## Cool Stuff to Check Out
 1. Want to play with RabbitMQ
 2. Learn [Rust](https://www.rust-lang.org/)
-4. Write an interactive book for people to learn to code with tests (Ruby Koan like?)
 6. Check out [Click](http://click.pocoo.org/4/)
 9. Check out codepen
 10. Check out Redis